Nærøysund Municipality

 Nærøysund is a municipality in Trøndelag county, Norway.
 It is located in the traditional district of Namdalen.
-The municipality was established on 1 January 2020 after the merger of the old municipalities of Vikna and Nærøy.
-The municipality is unique in that it has two equal administrative centre: Kolvereid and Rørvik.
-The other main population centres of Nærøysund include Abelvær, Foldereid, Gravvik, Ottersøy, Salsbruket, Steine, Torstad, Austafjord, Garstad, and Valøya.
+The municipality was established on 1 January 2020 after the merger of the old Vikna Municipality and Nærøy Municipality.
+The municipality is unique in that it has two equal administrative centres: Kolvereid and Rørvik.
+The other main population centres of Nærøysund include Abelvær, Foldereid, Gravvika, Ottersøya, Salsbruket, Steine, Torstad, Austafjord, Ramstad, Garstad, and Valøya.

-The 1346 km2 municipality is the 70th largest by area out of the 356 municipalities in Norway.
-Nærøysund is the 114th most populous municipality in Norway with a population of 9,732.
-The municipality's population density is 7.4 PD/km2 and its population has increased by 4.5% over the previous 10-year period.
+The 1346 km2 municipality is the 70th largest by area out of the 357 municipalities in Norway.
+Nærøysund Municipality is the 114th most populous municipality in Norway with a population of 9,968.
+The municipality's population density is 7.4 PD/km2 and its population has increased by 6.2% over the previous 10-year period.

 General information

 Municipal history

-The municipality was established on 1 January 2020 when the neighboring municipalities of Nærøy and Vikna were merged.
-The small Lund area of Nærøy was not part of the merger, it instead was merged with the large Namsos Municipality to the south on the same date.
-The merger came about because on 8 June 2017, the Norwegian Parliament, the Storting, voted to merge the municipalities of Leka, Vikna, Nærøy, and Bindal to form one, large municipality effective 1 January 2020.
-Leka and Bindal municipalities rejected the merger, but Vikna and Nærøy agreed to the merger so it was carried out in 2020.
+The municipality was established on 1 January 2020 when the neighboring Nærøy Municipality and Vikna Municipality were merged.
+The small Lund area of Nærøy Municipality was not part of the merger, it instead was merged with the large Namsos Municipality to the south on the same date.
+The merger came about because on 8 June 2017, the Norwegian Parliament, the Storting, voted to merge Leka Municipality, Vikna Municipality, Nærøy Municipality, and Bindal Municipality to form one, large municipality effective 1 January 2020.
+Leka Municipality and Bindal Municipality both rejected the merger, but Vikna Municipality and Nærøy Municipality agreed to the merger so it was carried out in 2020.